 One thing I’m not going to talk about is how to get free internet illegally.
 In fact, you definitely want to steer clear of getting free internet illegally in general.
 That’s just bad juju.
 And, with so many options that allow you to get free internet legally, there is no reason to go the illegal route.

-There are two types of free internet:
+There are two legal ways to get free internet:

 - Free internet at home

-- Free internet on the go via free WiFi
+- Free internet on the go via free wi-fi

 Free Internet at Home